newguysz/Mooncord/README.md

-# run on Windows & Mobile
+# run on Windows & Mobile & Mac